UBC-FRESH/nemora/README.md

 2. In GitHub **Settings → Notifications**, ensure email alerts for *Issues* and *Actions workflow runs* are enabled.
 3. When an issue arrives, inspect the linked workflow logs to determine whether the failure is transient or indicates upstream schema changes.
+Each failure issue now includes the most recent ingest-benchmark summary so you can spot runtime regressions without downloading artifacts.

 Re-run the workflow locally with: